ABBush2001/Cyber-Threat-Protectors/README.md

 # Menu Scene

-The menu scene currently has a "play game" button (takes player to the game scene), a "tutorial" button (not programmed yet, will eventually take players to a tutorial scene) and a "quit" button.
+The menu scene currently has a "play game" button (takes player to the game scene), a "tutorial" button (not programmed yet, will eventually take players to a tutorial scene), a "settings" button and a "quit" button.

 **tasks for menu scene**
-- create a "settings" button and implement its appropriate functions
+- implement the "settings"
 - revise the visual design of the main menu
+- implement "tutorial button"

 # Game Scene